Frequently asked questions & advice

 What is the selection process like?

-For the Martin Honors Scholarship, applicants complete an application form, including unofficial transcripts and two letters of recommendation.
-A review committee composed of UW faculty and staff members reviews all applications and selects a small number of applicants, who are then asked to write a brief essay to supplement their applications.
-The review committee reviews those essays and selects finalists to be interviewed by the Martin Family Foundation Board in September.
+For the Martin Honors Scholarship, applicants complete an application form, including unofficial transcripts and at least one letter of recommendation.
+A review committee composed of UW faculty and staff members reviews all applications and selects a small number of finalists to interview with the Martin Family Foundation Board in September.
 The Board makes the final determination of scholarship recipients within one day of the interviews.

-For the Martin Achievement Scholarship, applicants complete an application form, including unofficial transcripts and two letters of recommendation.
+For the Martin Achievement Scholarship, applicants complete an application form, including unofficial transcripts and at least one letter of recommendation.
 A review committee composed of UW faculty and staff members reviews all applications and selects a small number of finalists to be interviewed by the Martin Family Foundation Board in May.
 The Board makes the final determination of scholarship recipients within one day of the interviews.

 How competitive is the selection process?